MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bdehdcfg-newdriveletter.md

 ---
 title: bdehdcfg newdriveletter
-description: Reference topic for the bdehdcfg newdriveletter command, which assigns a new drive letter to the portion of a drive used as the system drive. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the bdehdcfg newdriveletter command, which assigns a new drive letter to the portion of a drive used as the system drive. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article